mathcoll/t6/README.md

 </a>

 ## Helping and contributing to t6
-Please refers to [CONTRIBUTING.md](../blob/master/CONTRIBUTING.md) in case you would like to help :-)
+Please refers to [CONTRIBUTING.md](../blob/master/CONTRIBUTING.md) in case you would like to help&contribute :-)